 The Complement Channels used to be a part of the trunk of Chinese Medical theory and practice, but during the Cultural Revolution much of Chinese Medicine was chopped and changed, and the Complement Channels were no longer taught in depth.

 During my own Acupuncture training within Australia, we were taught the names of these other channels but we were never taught how to treat them, or that they each need to be treated in a very specific way.

-I have found this change to my practice to have greatly improved my ability to treat many chronic and acute conditions.
+We have found this change to our practice to have greatly improved our ability to treat many chronic and acute conditions.